 will generate this output in PowerShell:

-One thing I’d like to point out is that even if the output of git diff consists of many lines of text, PowerShell will redirect them to the Out-Diff function one line at a time.
+function one line at a time.
 This is called a streaming pipeline and it allows PowerShell to be responsive and consume less memory even when processing large amounts of data.
 Neat.

-PowerShell is an extremely versatile console.
-In this case, it allowed me to enhance a traditional command line tool (diff) through a simple script.
+) through a simple script.
 Other projects, like Posh-Git and Posh-Hg, take it even further and leverage PowerShell’s rich programming model to provide a better experience on top of existing console based source control tools.
 If you enjoy working with the command line, I seriously encourage you to check them out.

 Hi, I'm Enrico Campidoglio.
 I'm a freelance programmer, trainer and mentor focusing on helping teams develop software better.
 I write this blog because I love sharing stories about the things I know.
 You can read more about me here, if you like.